CSCI-GA-2820-SU23-001/customers/README.md

 ```
 {
   "error": "Not Found",
-  "message": "404 Not Found: CUstomer with id '3' was not found.",
+  "message": "404 Not Found: Customer with id '3' was not found.",
   "status": 404
 }